HMCS CAYUGA SHIPMATES

 I was a member of Cayuga ships company in 1951/1952.
 The skipper was Commander James Plomer and the

-My dad, Hugh Dunnbar, served in the Cayuga from 15 September 1949 to 27 May 1951; in Athabaskan from 02 Sep 1952 to 1 Feb 1953; in Fraser (1939) and Skeena in the late thirties (1936, 37, 38, 39).
-He was made PO in 1940, CPO in 1943 and CPO1 in 1943.
+My dad, Hugh Dunbar, served in the Cayuga from 15 September 1949 to 27 May 1951; on Athabaskan from 02 Sep 1952 to 1 Feb 1953; on Fraser (1939) and Skeena in the late thirties (1936, 37, 38, 39).
+He was made PO in 1940, CPO2 in 1943 and CPO1 in 1943.
 Retired in 1957.

-Though he would now be 91 years old, it is a little late to think that anyone who knew him is alive today, but you never know.
-Maybe someone who served under him might know him.
-He was a ASDIC and a torpedo man.
-Well liked, I believe, but served an undistinguished career, apart from the expected medal issue (eight medals).
+He was born in 1919 and though it is a little late to think that anyone who knew him is alive today, you never know.
+He was an ASDIC and a torpedo man.

 I sailed in Cayuga 1960-1962.
 Originally joined the Navy in 1953.
 After rentry, I stayed in the Navy until 1989, a total of 36 years.
 Was Coxswain of Annapolis 1978 until 1980 when I was named Command Chief Petty Officer, I was in this position until 1986 when I was Commissioned from the ranks.